kaweski/align-icons/README.md

 # align-icons
-Example how to use Flexbox attributes align-items: center and justify-content: center in CSS
+Example how to use Flexbox attributes `align-items: center` and `justify-content: center` in CSS.